 More than 350 million people suffer from arachnophobia—the fear of spiders.
 They haunt the dreams of young kids and make grown-up men scream in terror.
 But do they deserve this questionable fame?
-Welcome back to the Pest Library, where we’ll take a look at the most prominent species of spiders in the UK.
+We’ll take a look at the most prominent species of spiders in the UK.

 There are more than 40,000 spider species around the world.
 They are rarely considered pests—they do not spread any diseases and do not cause any damages.
 Spiders also feed on many insects we consider pests—flies, cockroaches, ants and even wasps.
 Thus, spiders help curtail the spread of communicable diseases.
 Almost all species are venomous but few of them have mandible strong enough to penetrate human skin.

 Yet this does not mean spiders are harmless.
 There are species of biting spiders UK with painful and potentially dangerous bites.
 Such spider bites can trigger allergic reactions and shock.
 Spiders also can cause phobic reactions, such as hysteria or stress, in humans.
 They are also visually unappealing—spider webs are usually associated with neglect and filth.

 Spider bites usually do not require special treatment.
 Their venom is in fact insecticide, thus rarely highly toxic to humans.
 If the pain is intense and there are signs of inflammation, it is best to seek professional medical advise.

 Spider infestations have one simple cause—overpopulation.
 Unlike what most people think, indoor spiders do not come from outside in the end of summer.
 The only exception to this rule in the UK is the Giant house spider.
 Spiders are all around us at all times.
 If the habitat is favourable, their population will boom.